Calderdale Shared Transport Hubs

 There have been so many changes/reduction of parking that there is now a desperate need for permit parking for residents around Birchcliffe Road.
 More and more people come and park here for free.
 More so since town has charged parking and then it was increased.
 Please can permit parking be implemented.
 I would support the changes being made if this was done as so sick of not being able to park near my home due to the numerous changes the council has done that push more and more people park around us.
 If the Burnley Road cycle path happens it will become impossible.

-Andrew Coates asked 5 days ago
+Andrew Coates asked about 1 month ago

 Thank you for reaching out and sharing your concerns about parking on Birchcliffe Road.